 5. Reduced Weight Gain

-Guinea corn is a good source of complex carbohydrate which helps a person stay fuller for longer.
+Guinea corn is a good source of complex carbohydrates which helps a person stay fuller for longer.
 Although this effect is good for those who want to lose weight, it is not ideal for your baby because he or she needs to gain weight.

 To help you deal with this side effect, here are some simple Nigerian meals that are guaranteed to help your baby gain weight fast.